-We have presented a comparison of the measurements of the angular parameters λ , μ , ν and $1-\lambda-2\nu$ of the D-Y process from the fixed-target experiments with the corresponding results from the NLO and NNLO pQCD calculations.
-Qualitatively the transverse momentum q_T dependency of λ , μ and ν in the data could be described by pQCD.
+We have presented a comparison of the measurements of the angular parameters λ , μ , ν and $1 - \lambda - 2\nu$ of the D-Y process from the fixed-target experiments with the corresponding results from the NLO and NNLO pQCD calculations.
+Qualitatively the transverse momentum (q_T) dependence of λ , μ and ν in the data could be described by pQCD.
 The difference between NLO and NNLO results becomes visible at large q_T .
-The L-T violation part $1-\lambda-2\nu$ remains zero in the NLO pQCD calculation and turns positive in NNLO pQCD.
+The L-T violation part $1 - \lambda - 2\nu$ remains zero in the NLO pQCD calculation and turns positive in NNLO pQCD.
 It is contrary to the measured negative values in the pion-induced D-Y experiments NA10 and E615.
-Additional non-perturbative effects such as Boer-Mulders function may account for the discrepancy.
+Data quality, nonperturbative effects such as Boer-Mulders function at low q_T and higher-order perturbative QCD at large q_T might account for the discrepancy.

 From the NLO pQCD calculation, we then present the predictions of the angular parameters as a function of q_T in several Q and x_F bins for the ongoing COMPASS and SeaQuest experiments.
 The λ and ν show some mild dependence on Q and a weak x_F dependence, while μ exhibits a pronounced dependence on x_F .
-For different x_F s, λ and ν are predicted to approximately scale with q_T/Q .
+For different x_F -values, λ and ν are predicted to approximately scale with q_T/Q .

-The x_F dependency of the angular parameters is well described by the geometric picture.
+The x_F dependence of the angular parameters is well described by the geometric picture.
 In particular, the weak rapidity dependencies of the λ and ν , and the pronounced rapidity dependency for μ can be explained by the absence or presence of rapidity-dependent cancellation effects.
-The occurrence of acoplanarity between the quark plane and the hadron plane ($\phi_1 \neq 0$), for the pQCD processes beyond NLO leads to a violation of L-T relation.
-The predicted positive value of $1-\lambda-2\nu$, or $A_0>A_2$ when φ_1 is non-zero, is consistent with the NNLO pQCD results.
+The occurrence of acoplanarity between the quark plane and the hadron plane ($\phi_1 \neq 0$), for the pQCD processes beyond NLO leads to a violation of the L - T relation.
+The predicted positive value of $1 - \lambda - 2\nu$, or $A_0 > A_2$ when φ_1 is nonzero, is consistent with the NNLO pQCD results.